sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 #### Finding the Truth in the Noise

-Mapping a BGP prefix to a specific city is notoriously difficult.
+Mapping a BGP prefix to a specific city is not as straightforward as you might think.
 A range might be registered to a corporate headquarters but serve users thousands of miles away.
 My solution uses prioritized attribution logic to resolve prefixes based on the highest-fidelity data available.

 I start with high-quality [**Geofeeds (RFC 8805)**](https://datatracker.ietf.org/doc/html/rfc8805), where network operators explicitly self-report their locations.
 When those aren't available, I look for **Cloud Provider Ranges**.
 Major providers like [AWS](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) and [Google Cloud](https://docs.cloud.google.com/compute/docs/faq#find_ip_range) publish JSON feeds of their active IP ranges.
 I integrated these feeds and built a mapping layer to tie their logical regions to physical "home" cities—mapping ranges in `eu-west-1` to Dublin or `us-east-1` to Ashburn.

 When those fail, I look at the network itself.
 I can map IPs to the city of the **IXP Next-Hop** where they are announced, or parse **BGP Communities** for geographical hints.
-My final fallback is a year-aware **WHOIS** ingestion.
-This tool now automatically switches data sources based on the year.
+My final fallback leverages historical **WHOIS** backups.
+My processing pipeline will automatically switch data sources based on the year.
 For historical snapshots, it uses RIR delegation statistics appropriate to that year.
 For current data, it parses the full [APNIC database](https://www.apnic.net/manage-ip/using-whois/) for high-resolution city mapping.

 I even had to add some safety checks to prevent "IP swallowing."
 For instance, there's a massive `0.0.0.0/0` block often pinned to Australia in the APNIC database.
 Without filtering for broad prefixes (anything with a mask length < 8), that one entry would incorrectly claim the entire global IP space for AU.